Aortic Stenosis Progression: Top 5 Facts Patients Should Know

 Dr. Kevin Accola with Duane Hunt (HVS Patient)

-To get patient-centric insights about aortic stenosis progression, I reached out to Dr. Kevin Accola, who is a cardiac surgeon at the Florida Hospital Cardiovascular Institute in Orlando, Florida.
+To get patient-centric insights about aortic stenosis progression, I reached out to Dr. Kevin Accola, who is a cardiac surgeon at the AdventHealth Cardiovascular Institute (formerly Florida Hospital) in Orlando, Florida.
 Doctor Accola specializes in aortic valve surgery and has successfully treated many members in our community including Denise Ring, Geoff Gaskin, Scott Neiman, Duane Hunt, Barbara Coveny and Jeffrey Moore.

 During our exchange, I asked Dr. Accola, “What are the top 5 things patients should know about aortic stenosis progression?”
 Here is his response — which includes an extra tip for the patients in our community.